 Kyle Conroy is a post-doc at Villanova University after having received his PhD from Vanderbilt University researching the dynamics of stellar multiples and their role in constraining theories on binary star formation.
 He is implementing support for multiple stellar systems (>2 bodies with both hierarchical and N-body support) and eclipse timings into PHOEBE 2 and has led the development of the 2.0 release as well as building and maintaining this website.

-Martin Horvat is a post-doc researcher from the Faculty of Mathematics and Physics at the University of Ljubljana.
-His research interests include dynamical systems (classical and quantum chaos), statistical physics, mathematical physics and computational physics, as well as general relativity.
-He is developing the background calculations of PHOEBE 2.0 related to meshing of stellar objects and accurate calculation of their properties.
+Martin Horvat is an assistant professor from the Faculty of Mathematics and Physics at the University of Ljubljana.
+His research interests include dynamical systems (classical and quantum chaos), statistical physics, mathematical physics, and computational physics, as well as general relativity.
+He is developing the background calculations of PHOEBE 2 related to meshing of stellar objects and accurate calculation of their properties.
 He is also developing the framework for misaligned orbits and heat redistribution.

 Angela Kochoska is a post-doc at Villanova University from the University of Ljubljana.
 Her focus is the development of the theoretical framework of contact binary stars and large-scale data classification.